liftlobby/Fakeseeker/README.md

-# FakeSeeker: AI-Powered Deepfake Detection
+# FakeSeeker: A Deepfake Image Detection Using EfficientNet

 Welcome to FakeSeeker!
 This application is designed to help you detect deepfake images and videos using advanced AI.